enriicola/high-performance-clowns/mandelbrot/report/report.md

 # Algorithm analysis

-The Mandelbrot set is a collection of complex numbers that produces a well-known fractal when visualized.
+The Mandelbrot set is a collection of complex numbers that produces a well known fractal when visualized.
 It is defined through an iterative process.
 Specifically, for a given complex number $c$, we define the sequence:

 $$
 z_{0} = 0, \quad z_{n+1} = z_n^2 + c, \quad n \geq 0.